-Another fake Pelosi video goes viral on Facebook
+Another fake video of Pelosi goes viral on Facebook

 The altered video, which originally appeared on TikTok, originated from a May 20 news conference in which Pelosi addressed President Trump’s tweets about MSNBC host Joe Scarborough.
 A user posted it on Facebook on Thursday evening with the caption, “This is unbelievable, she is blowed out of her mind, I bet this gets taken down!”

-Facebook’s independent fact-checker, Lead Stories, assessed the video as “partly false” on Sunday and added the fact-check to the video on the platform.
+Facebook’s independent fact-checker, Lead Stories, assessed the video as “partly false” on Sunday and added the fact check to the video on the platform.
 By Monday, the platform’s users had shared the video more than 91,000 times, and Facebook said it alerted users who had shared it before its warning label.

 Pelosi was similarly depicted slurring her words in a May 2019 clip.
-In that incident, analyses by The Post and outside researchers revealed how the widely circulated video of Pelosi delivering a speech was slowed down 75 percent.
+In that incident, analyses by The Washington Post and outside researchers revealed how the widely circulated video of Pelosi delivering a speech was slowed down 75 percent.
 And in 2018, a conservative YouTube channel with more than 1 million subscribers posted a video titled “IS SHE DRUNK?!?!,” accusing Pelosi of “fumbling” her speech during a news conference.

 The speaker criticized Facebook for not removing the clip at the time of the 2019 incident.
-Her office did not immediately respond to a request for comment on new video.
+Her office did not immediately respond to a request for comment on the new video.

-The distorted videos speak to larger conversations regarding the ease by which political disinformation can spread across social media and what responsibility those platforms have in moderating falsity.
+The clips speak to the ease by which political disinformation can spread across social media, at a time when platforms are under growing pressure to respond.

 Trump shared an edited Pelosi video on social media, highlighting a gray area in the debate over disinformation